 One weapon from the Soul Drinkers books was a daemon bound into a gun that fired its own daemonic spawn at enemies.

 The Angry Marines fan fiction chapter gives us the following: Door Knob bombs, a Baneblade pistol (a pistol that fires the rounds of Baneblade super tanks), the heavily modified Predator Angrinator which fires Angry Marines, and the Land Raider launcher, a spaceship weapon which fires Land Raiders filled with Angry Marines at other spaceships.
+It's a measure of how Crazy Awesome this setting is that one's first reaction on hearing about the Baneblade pistol is, "A pistol that fires Baneblades?"

 The Doom Diver, a giant slingshot that launches Goblins, the halfling soup pot launcher and the Screaming Skull Catapult.
 Also the Hellcannon, which loads living beings as the ammunition, then fires their souls.